Belief Bias Identification: Baseline and Complete model regressions

 In equations \eqref{eq.baseline a} and \eqref{eq.baseline b}, successes and failures (variables $k$ and $(n-k)$), represent the number of red and blue balls observed in the second sequence of draws provided to participants.
 Variables $a_0$ and $b_0$ are the parameters of the beta distribution elicited by subjects after the first sequence of draws, while $\Tilde{a}_n$ and $\Tilde{b}_n$ are the parameters of the beta distribution elicited by subjects after observing the second sequence of draws. $\varepsilon_a$ and $\varepsilon_b$ are the error terms.

 The parameter interpretation of equations \eqref{eq.baseline a} and \eqref{eq.baseline b} is akin to equations \eqref{eq.non-bayes Conf_alpha} and \eqref{eq.non-bayes Conf_beta }.
-Parameters $\gamma$ and $\delta$ similarly indicate under/over inference and base rate neglect/overuse respectively.
-However, equations \eqref{eq.baseline a} and \eqref{eq.baseline b} differ by acknowledging that these biases ($\gamma_s$,$\gamma_f$) and ($\delta_s$,$\delta_f$) may vary between successes and failures (i.e. realisations of red and blue balls).
+Parameters $\gamma$ and $\delta$ similarly indicate under/over inference and base-rate neglect/overuse respectively.
+However, equations \eqref{eq.baseline a} and \eqref{eq.baseline b} differ by acknowledging that these biases ($\gamma_s$,$\gamma_f$) and ($\delta_s$,$\delta_f$) may vary between successes and failures (i.e. realizations of red and blue balls).
 The presence of those biases is tested by comparing whether the estimated $\gamma$ and $\delta$ parameters are significantly different from their Bayesian values (i.e. $\gamma_s=\gamma_f=1$ and $\delta_s=\delta_f=1$).

 Note that equations \eqref{eq.baseline a} and \eqref{eq.baseline b} do not have an intercept.
 This has a very straightforward theoretical justification.
 If all the independent variables in those equations take value $0$ (i.e. $k=0, n=0, a_0=1,b_0=1 $), both $\Tilde{a}_n$ and $\Tilde{b}_n$ take a value of $1$.
 This means that when one starts updating from a uniform prior distribution ($a_0=1,b_0=1 $), and observes no information signals whatsoever ($k=0,n=0$), one must not update, i.e. remain at such uniform prior after updating ($\Tilde{a}_n=1,\Tilde{b}_n=1$).
 Having an intercept different than zero would imply that agents update in the absence of any kind of information.